dev-by-piyali/photo-editor/README.md

 ### Usage

-1. Click any filter button to apply the effect
+1. **Apply Filters**: Click any filter button to apply the effect
-2. The active filter will be highlighted with the accent color
+2. **Active Filter**: The active filter will be highlighted with the accent color
+3. **Upload Image**: Click "Change Image" to upload your own photo
+4. **Remove Image**: Click the ✕ button to remove your uploaded image and revert to default
+5. **Download**: Click "Download Image" to save your filtered image as PNG
-3. Click **"Reset to Original"** to remove all filters
+6. **Reset**: Click "Reset to Original" to remove all filters

 ---